nasa/cumulus-docs/docs/deployment.md

 ### Create Deployer

-The `deployer` configuration sets up an IAM role that is used for local development.
-This role mimics the permissions used for NGAP.
+The `deployer` configuration sets up an IAM role with permissions for deploying the cumulus stack.

 __All deployments in the various config.yml files inherit from the `default` deployment, and new deployments only need to override relevant settings.__